 What is the Amenity Standard?

 The Amenity Standard is a quality management benchmark, to ensure that public spaces are maintained to the highest professional levels; seeking to keep all amenity areas safe and healthy for all to use.
-Professor John Moverley, the independent Chairperson of the Amenity Forum explains; “Imagine going to your local park, with your children or grand-children.
+Peter Corbett, Executive Officer of the Amenity Forum explains; “Imagine going to your local park, with your children or grand-children.
 You want to know that those closest to you are safe at all times.
 This extends from park security, through to the grass, trees and the play areas that we enjoy.
 By visiting your local park and seeing the Amenity Standard logo on the entrance sign; you would know that the park is being maintained to the highest quality and safety standards within the UK”.

 The Amenity Standard is overseen by the Amenity Forum, who have established processes and procedures to audit the various assurance schemes across the sector, to ensure they meet the level of professionalism required.
 Locations and organisations will only be able to claim adherence to the Standard if they can demonstrate consistent compliance to its requirements by application of recognised assurance schemes.

 Why is the Amenity Standard important?

 There are already assurance schemes in segments of the amenity industry.
 However, in order to give reassurance, and help build trust and understanding, the amenity industry recognised that an overarching standard needed to be implemented.
 Peter explained that “the standard is very similar to The Red Tractor scheme from the UK food and agriculture industry.
 When you purchase food from a supermarket or independent store and see the Red Tractor logo, you have reassurance that the food you are purchasing is to a high UK standard.
 The Amenity Standard offers the same reassurance to those using our public and sports areas”.